JerryLead/SparkInternals/EnglishVersion/1-Overview.md

 	val sc = new SparkContext("spark://master:7077", "AppName")
 	...
 	```
-   The driver program will run atop the localPC.
+   The driver program will run atop the local PC.
 However, this approach is not recommended since the local PC may not be in the same network with the Worker nodes, which will slow down the communication between the driver and the executors.

   - Each Worker manages one or multiple ExecutorBackend processes.
 Each ExecutorBackend launches and manages an Executor instance.
 Each Executor maintains a thread pool, in which each task runs as a thread.
   - Each application has one Driver and multiple Executors.
 The tasks within the same Executor belong to the same application.